jtpack/Blue-and-Pink-Synth-Editor/docs/README.md

 of the document to the repository.

-When a new version of Blue and Pink Synth Editor is released, we compile the reference manual into a pdf file and place it here in the docs directory.
+When a new version of Blue and Pink Synth Editor is released, we compile the reference manual into a pdf file (and possibly other formats, like html) and place it here in the docs directory.

 Note:
 A Scrivener document is actually a folder containing lots of non-text files, so